“Before menopause, women have a lower risk of heart

 In What Is Menopause?
 Perimenopause, Menopause and Postmenopause – Postmenopause: Heart Health the JH also note:

 “You can also see your doctor for a heart check.
 They will take your blood pressure and test your blood to determine your risk factors.
-If you have a high risk of heart disease, your doctor may prescribe medication for high blood pressure and cholesterol”.8
+If you have a high risk of heart disease, your doctor may prescribe medication for high blood pressure and cholesterol”.9

 WISEWOMAN Program

-What is the WISEWOMAN program?
+What is the (United States) WISEWOMAN program?

-Your Country may have a program similar to the (United States) WISEWOMAN Program.
+Your Country may have a program similar to the WISEWOMAN Program.
 In WISEWOMAN Frequently Asked Questions (FAQs): What Is the WISEWOMAN Program? the (United States) Centers for Disease Control and Prevention (CDC) elaborate on:

 Health Care Provider